 CPAs and future CPAs will need to consider that the field is changing, and they need to be able to adapt to that change as time goes on.
 This may come in the form of changing workflows, changing practice areas, or changing careers.
 CPAs may be able to go into software development surrounding their practice areas, or be involved in automation within their organization.
 The opportunities are truly endless for anyone willing to keep up with changes happening in the industry as technology becomes more integrated.

 Those wishing to get a head start would do well to earn their CPA credential and then specialize by getting a CISA certification, or other certification associated with information technology.

 The CPA credential will still be valuable across industries and globally, but the focus of the credential will change.
 If you’re setting your sights on becoming a CPA, prepare for a winding career path filled with growth, learning, and surprises.

-Surgent CPA Review is the #1 Exam prep for today’s CPA Candidates.
+Surgent CPA Review is the No. 1 Exam prep for today’s CPA candidates.
 Smart, award-winning adaptive software is enabling candidates to pass all four sections of the exam in the time it would take to pass just one section with another review provider.

 Want to try Surgent for yourself?

 Megan Bierwirth graduated from the University of Kentucky in 2013 with a bachelor’s degree in accounting and passed the CPA exam within six months of graduation.
 She worked in both public accounting and industry while becoming a CPA and now runs a virtual bookkeeping company focused on preventive, integrative and complementary medicine professionals.